HokieGeek/qmk_firmware/users/hokiegeek/readme.md

 | `TMUX_LAST` | Switches to last active window |
 | `TMUX_PEEK` | Momentarily switches to last active window while key is down |

-The default prefix is set as "a" but can be overridden by setting the alternate value as the `TMUX_PREFIX` define.

 #### Tapdance
-There is also a tapdance accessible via the `KC_TMUX` which provides several of the same actions as the keycodes.
+There is also a tapdance accessible via the `KC_TMUX` keycode which provides several of the same actions as the keycodes above.

 | dance move | action |
 |---|---|